cpsiotsec/cpsiotsec.github.io/index.md

 ## Scope
 The Joint Workshop on CPS&IoT Security and Privacy invites academia, industry, and governmental entities to submit:
-*	Original research papers on the security and privacy of CPS&IoT
+*	Original research papers on the security and privacy of CPS and IoT
-*	Systematization of Knowledge (SoK) papers on the security and privacy of CPS&IoT
+*	Systematization of Knowledge (SoK) papers on the security and privacy of CPS and IoT
-*	Demos (hands-on or videos) of testbeds/experiences of CPS&IoT security and privacy research
+*	Demos (hands-on or videos) of testbeds/experiences of CPS and IoT security and privacy research

 We seek submissions from multiple interdisciplinary backgrounds tackling security and privacy issues in CPS&IoT, including but not limited to: